 ▲▲ Stow-on-the-Wold Convenient Cotswold home base with charming shops and pubs clustered around town square, plus popular day hikes.

-▲ Lower and Upper Slaughter Inaptly named historic villages — home to a working waterwheel, peaceful churches, and a folksy museum.
+▲ Lower and Upper Slaughter Inaptly named historic villages — home to a picturesque waterwheel and peaceful churches.

-▲ Bourton-on-the-Water The "Venice of the Cotswolds," touristy yet undeniably striking, with petite canals and impressive Motor Museum.
+▲ Bourton-on-the-Water The "Venice of the Cotswolds," touristy yet undeniably striking, with petite canals and impressive Cotswold Motoring Museum.

-▲ Cotswold Farm Park Kid-friendly park with endangered breeds of native British animals, farm demonstrations, and tractor rides.
+▲ Cotswold Farm Park Kid-friendly park with endangered breeds of native British animals, farm demonstrations, and sheep shows.

 ▲ Bibury Extremely touristy village of antique weavers' cottages, best for outdoor activities like fishing and picnicking.

 ▲ Cirencester Ancient 2,000-year-old city noteworthy for its crafts center and museum, showcasing artifacts from Roman and Saxon times.